Awful/Awful.app/README.md

 And in the Xcode workspace itself you'll find:

 * `SmilieExtractor`, an iOS app that takes `showsmilies.webarchive` and extracts resources for both Smilie Keyboard and Smilie Stickers.
 To update smilies, first save a fresh `showsmilies.webarchive` from the Forums, then run `SmilieExtractor`, then look at `scale-stickers`.
+* `CopyMarkdownApp`, a macOS Safari App Extension that adds a "Copy Awful Markdown" context menu item to the Forums.
+The copied markdown is ready to be pasted into a GitHub issue.

 ### Loading fixtures into the app and/or working offline